-Child Seats - The law allows a child in a taxi to be carried without the need for a child seat or belt in the back seat.
+Child Seats - The law allows a child in a taxi to be carried on a lap without the need for a child seat or belt in the back seat.
 Over 3's should be in the back with a seat belt.
-Child car seats: the law: When a child can travel without a car seat - GOV.UK (www.gov.uk)